-You found our guide on how to do virtual trivia games.
+You found our guide to virtual trivia games.

-Virtual trivia is a form of game or challenge played via online platforms.
+Virtual trivia is a form of game or challenge played via online platforms like Zoom.
 Typically, a host will prepare and read questions that can takes formats like multiple choice, fill in the bank, or name that tune.
 The purpose of virtual trivia is to promote team building, fun, and engagement with remote teams.
-This game is also known as virtual happy hour trivia, online trivia and virtual team trivia.
+This game is also known as “Zoom trivia games” and “virtual happy hour trivia.”

 This article includes:

 - free online trivia games for Zoom

 - online trivia for groups